 Tagging a bunch of users

 Tagging one user at a time is all well and good, but it's not necessarily scalable.
 That’s where organization tagging really shines.
-You can add tags to organizations by navigating to the organization's settings page in Admin () > People > Organizations, then select an organization.
+You can add tags to organizations by navigating to the Organizations () page, then selecting an organization.
 You will see the same tags field as in a user's profile.